jphillipb/Verifacta/README.md

 - Supporting and challenging argument generation
 - User-friendly desktop interface with expandable results
 - Real-time status updates and error handling

+##System Compatibility

+Important: Verifacta is currently only supported and tested on MacOS systems.
+While built with Electron.js, which theoretically supports cross-platform deployment, the application has not been tested or configured for Windows or Linux environments.

 ## Technical Architecture